 If you built a laboratory would it guarantee you a scientific breakthrough?
-No. It’s the quality of the brainpower, the support and the approach which get you there.
-Add in some painstaking work and some failure and you’re setting the right conditions.
+No. It’s the quality of the brainpower, the support and the approach which deliver that.
+Add in some painstaking work and some failure and you’re setting the right conditions - but not guaranteeing..

 We can create the conditions for teams to find a working strategy and put it into action.
 Crucially we can offer momentum, hope and direction as an antidote to paralysis.